SmartMeshFoundation/Photon/docs/SmartRaiden_Monitoring_Service.md

 **8. Alice settles the channel.**

 Alice waits for the time of settle timeout, then she starts to settle the channel.
-In the process of channel settlement, Alice and Bob both get their token.
+After the process of channel settlement, Alice and Bob both get their token.
 According to verify on-chain balances of Alice and Bob, they can check whether tokens are correctly transferred. (one can also check balances on his wallet, and compares the value with on-chain balance.)

 Original Balance :
 Alice = 4989125